Medically reviewed by Drugs.com. Last updated on Apr 24, 2022.

 Your doctor will only give you a few doses of rifampin until your condition improves, and then you will be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-It is very important that your doctor check the progress of you or your child while you receive rifampin.
+It is very important that your doctor check your or your child's progress while you are receiving rifampin.
 Blood and urine tests may be needed to check for unwanted effects.

 Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.